marafathussain/ML_book_easy/chapters/chapter2.md

 **The problem:**

-You clean data interactively in Jupyter notebook:
+You clean data interactively in a Jupyter notebook:
 - Drop some outliers
 - Impute some missing values
 - Remove some samples